rosen-bridge/operation/docs/watcher/cardano-config.md

 > Note: Once the Watcher has started scanning from the initial block, changing this config wont affect the Watcher behavior.
 In case you need to restart the Watcher from an earlier block, consider removing volumes and updating both Ergo and Cardano initial heights.

-Finally, an example Cardano watcher `local.yaml` file would look like:
+Finally, example Cardano watcher `local.yaml` and `.env` files using Koios would look like:

 ```yaml
 network: cardano